waseemtannous/Subtitles/README.md

 Speech recognition and machine translation technologies have developed so much in recent years that it is now possible to convert speech to text, in a variety of languages, with very high accuracy, and to translate this text to a variety of languages, again with high faithfulness to the source language and fluency in the target language.
 The goal of this project is to develop a pipeline that uses available tools for speech recognition and machine translation and automatically adds subtitles to online courses.

-The project will focus one specific course, Introduction to Computer Science, and three languages: Hebrew (the original speech language), Arabic, and English (two target languages).
-However, the idea is to develop a fully-automated pipeline that, given a set of videos, will be able to generate subtitles in any language (either the original one or a translated one) and attache them to the video.
-The pipeline will then be tested on another course, Natural Language Processing.
+The project will focus on one specific course, Introduction to Computer Science, and three languages: Hebrew (the original speech language), Arabic, and English (two target languages).
+However, the idea is to develop a fully-automated pipeline that, given a set of videos, will be able to generate subtitles in any language (either the original or a translated one) and attaches them to the video.

 ## Tech Stack and Libraries